filipchristiansen/adnex/README.md

 ## Dependencies

-- Python 3.6+
+- Python 3.8+
 - pandas
 - numpy

 ## Description

-This is an unofficial python implementation of the **Assessment of Different NEoplasias in the adneXa (ADNEX)** model developed by the **International Ovarian Tumor Analysis (IOTA) group**.
-The model is used to predict the risk of malignancy in adnexal masses based on ultrasound findings and clinical data.
-The model is based on logistic regression and uses the following variables (units in parentheses):
+This is an unofficial Python implementation of the **Assessment of Different NEoplasias in the adneXa (ADNEX)** model developed by the **International Ovarian Tumor Analysis (IOTA) group** for the preoperative assessment of adnexal masses ([Van Calster et al. (2014)](https://doi.org/10.1136/bmj.g5920)).

+The model is used to predict the risk of malignancy, as well as to differentiate between benign, borderline, early and advanced stage invasive, and secondary metastatic tumours.

+The model is based on logistic regression and uses the following ultrasound and clinical variables:

 - [A] **age** (years)
 - [B] **serum CA-125** (U/ml)